+Contact Information: 425-385-4115

 Tax Deferred Retirement Plan

 A 403(b) plan is a supplemental retirement savings account that allows all employees, including substitute employees, an opportunity to make pre-tax investments into a variety of funds.
 Employees in the voluntary 403(b) plan are responsible for determining which, if any, investment options best serve their retirement objectives.
 The 403(b) plan contributions are invested solely in accordance with the employee’s instructions.
 To begin a new 403(b) payroll deduction, please contact the company directly or the local sales representative.
 Employees wishing to stop, start or make changes to their 403(b) payroll deduction can visit The OMNI Group website at www.omni403b.com or by phone at (877)544-6664.
 The OMNI Group is Everett Public Schools 403(b) Third Party Plan Administrator.